 Chris Semtner, Poe Museum (Richmond)

-Katie Marquette is a radio producer based in Baltimore, Maryland and host of the Noir and Bizarre Podcast.
-She produces a number of local shows and podcasts for Baltimore’s NPR station, 88.1, WYPR.
+Katie Marquette is an independent radio producer and sound design consultant based in Baltimore, Maryland.
+She has worked on a number of local projects for 88.1, WYPR, Baltimore’s NPR station, including an original podcast, The Noir and Bizarre, featuring many Poe-related events!
 Katie has a master’s degree in conflict resolution and believes in the power of innovative storytelling to connect and reconcile diverse communities.
 She loves Baltimore's strange and wonderful history - and of course, Poe!

 Vivian Davis has been in the museum field for over 10 years, working for various non-profit organizations in New York City and is currently the Education Coordinator at The Bronx County Historical Society.
 Graduating with a BA in American Studies and MA in American History, Vivian’s interests have meandered towards the lesser known stories of Edgar Allan Poe's life in New York City and The Bronx.